Green Building Interior Design: Biophilic Design in Sustainable Interiors and Buildings — Biofilico Wellness Interiors

 What are the scientifically proven benefits of biophilic design based on the latest research studies?

 One of the most significant benefits of biophilic design is the improvement in mental health and wellbeing.
+Energy and environmental design principles contribute to these benefits by promoting energy efficiency, sustainable sourcing of materials, and integrating environmental impact considerations into interior design.

 Studies have found that biophilic design can reduce stress levels, improve mood, and increase cognitive performance.
 It has also been shown to reduce symptoms of depression and anxiety.